wp-plugins/nelio-ab-testing/readme.txt

 the experiment!
 10. **Heatmaps.** Our service let's you analyse the hottest areas of any page on your site so that you can understand your customers better.
+11. **Free Trial Actions.** During your Free Trial, you can get more quota by simply completing the actions we offer you.
+Tell us a little bit more about your and your site, make a tweet, or recommend us to your friends!
+12. **Welcome Message.** After installing the plugin you'll be able to either start a new free trial or configure your Nelio account.

 == Changelog ==